Johny-san/vcs-project/README.md

-# vcs-project
+# project for coding bootcamp.
-first attempt at coding a webstie
+first attempt at coding a website